For Life Week at Queen’s!

 Year 3 and 4 pupils enjoyed a packed programme of activities that combined creativity, sport,

-Back at school, pupils became chefs and restaurateurs for the day, designing their own pizza
+Back at school, pupils became chefs and restaurateurs for the day making delicious pizzas from scratch.

 Professional circus performers visited Queen’s to teach pupils a range of exciting new skills,